neoks23/fifm/README.md

 fifm is licensed under GPL-3.0<br/>
 PR's could be accepted by the maintainer, Koen Sampers<br/>
 There are no guidelines for developers yet, they will be there in the future :)<br/>

+# DOWNLOAD
+From the AUR:
+paru -S fifm-bin